morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

 powerful, and we're very likely to use it again some day, but for now, repmgrd works fine.

+The main advantage of repmgrd is that it is nicely integrated with and designed for PostgreSQL, so it doesn't need anything like as much configuration as keepalived, which, being more general purpose, can handle cluster failover for many other different services.
+For example, it provides pre-built scripts that allow a new standby node to synchronize data from an upstream primary.
+With keepalived, that's something you'd need to configure yourself.

 ## Service processes

 The dynamic parts of our application run as [Express](https://expressjs.com/)